 When you're just starting out, the trickiest part of portion control might be recognizing the difference between a portion size and a serving size.

 In a nutshell: The serving size of a food refers to a measurement on a nutrition label, while portion size is what you actually eat in a sitting.
-The two are often different, and portion sizes are typically much smaller than serving sizes for those who are trying to lose weight, says Emily O'Neil, RDN, LDN, a weight loss coach at the Austin Diagnostic Clinic in Austin, Texas.
+The two are often different, and portion sizes can be much smaller than serving sizes for those who are trying to lose weight, says Emily O'Neil, RDN, LDN, a weight-loss coach at the Austin Diagnostic Clinic in Austin, Texas.